Ring Energy Inc. (REI) Shares Up Despite Recent Market Volatility

 Is It Worth Investing in Ring Energy Inc. (AMEX: REI) Right Now?

-Ring Energy Inc. (AMEX: REI) has a price-to-earnings ratio of 1.96x that is above its average ratio.
-Additionally, the 36-month beta value for REI is 1.99.
-There are mixed opinions on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 rating it as “hold,” and 0 rating it as “sell.”
+Ring Energy Inc. (AMEX: REI) has a higher price-to-earnings ratio of 1.77x compared to its average ratio, and the 36-month beta value for REI is at 2.00.
+Analysts have varying views on the stock, with 0 analysts rating it as a “buy,” 0 rating it as “overweight,” 2 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted by analysts for REI is $8.00, which is $3.49 above the current price.
-The public float for REI is 147.80M and currently, short sellers hold a 14.62% ratio of that float.
-The average trading volume of REI on March 13, 2023 was 2.33M shares.
+The average price suggested by analysts for REI is $8.00, which is $3.73 above the current market price.
+The public float for REI is 147.80M, and currently, shorts hold a 14.62% of that float.
+The average trading volume for REI on March 20, 2023 was 2.42M shares.

 REI’s Market Performance

-REI’s stock has seen a -7.80% decrease for the week, with a -6.94% drop in the past month and a -11.45% fall in the past quarter.
-The volatility ratio for the week is 6.32%, and the volatility levels for the past 30 days are at 5.30% for Ring Energy Inc. The simple moving average for the last 20 days is -6.51% for REI stock, with a simple moving average of -27.81% for the last 200 days.
+The stock of Ring Energy Inc. (REI) has seen a -5.35% decrease in the past week, with a -20.27% drop in the past month, and a -23.04% fall in the past quarter.
+The volatility ratio for the week is 8.35%, and the volatility levels for the past 30 days are at 6.04% for REI.
+The simple moving average for the last 20 days is -12.61% for REI stock, with a simple moving average of -34.94% for the last 200 days.

 Analysts’ Opinion of REI